Violation of DUI Probation

 After the probation officer alleges that you violated probation, the judge typically has four choices:

 - issue a “no bond warrant” for your arrest;

-- issue a notice that requires you to appear without being arrested for a future violation of probation hearing; or
+- issue a notice that requires you to appear in court for a probation hearing (without an arrest); or

 - decide not to take any action on the report.

-Motion to Surrender on DUI Violation of Probation (VOP)
+Motion to Surrender on DUI for Violation of Probation (VOP)

 The most common scenario after a violation of DUI probation involves the judge issuing a warrant for your arrest.
 If a “no bond” warrant is issued, depending on the particular facts and circumstances, your attorney might be able to file a “motion to surrender” that allows you to see the judge to ask for the warrant to be withdrawn.